 Macrame crafts have always mesmerized me!
 Boy, I wish I could make one of those huge, gorgeous macrame wall hanging for my living room!
 After giving it a lot of thought to it, I decided to give the easiest yet the cutest macrame craft a try.
 Macrame rainbow wall hanging; which is pretty trending right now in the craft and DIY world.
 There wasn’t much to add to it but I tried to make it a little easier.
 I didn’t use wire and also didn’t go for stitching for attaching the ropes, because I find it a bit difficult.
 I had no idea until I gave it a try; that it would be so addicting!

-Check out the tutorial and let me know in the comments if you have any suggestion or tips.
+Check out the tutorial and let me know in the comments if you have any suggestions or tips.
 I’ll be making a few more macrame rainbow wall hanging soon!
-If you’re looking for more DIY decor ideas, you can check out the DIY concrete gold planters.
+If you’re looking for more DIY decor ideas, you can check out the DIY concrete planters.